 We have been living in minimalism for the last three weeks.
 Besides the items that are currently in storage at my parents’ and brother’s house, everything we own is all that we can fit in our car.

-For our family of four, minimalism looks like four hiking bags and duffel bags filled with our clothes, shoes, and travel supplies.
+For our family of four, minimalism with kids looks like two hiking bags filled with our clothes, shoes, and travel supplies.
 Minimalism for us also consists of a carry-on sized backpack for each family member that we fill with our own personal items: stuffies, books, and toys for the kids; and laptops, notebooks, and travel docs for the grown-ups.

 Since we’re spending the first portion of our trip road-tripping and camping around the United States, we’re also bringing along two large plastic bins filled with camping gear, a tent, sleeping pads, blankets, walking sticks and four camping chairs.
 These items will be dropped off at my mother in law’s house before we sell our car and fly to Mexico.